jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 This section introduces and analyzes several potential strategies for distributing queries to different resolvers.
 Each strategy is formulated as an algorithm for choosing a resolver Ri from a set of n resolvers R1, R2, ...,  Rn.

-Note that the list of algorithms may grow in a future version of this memo; this set is the initially analyzed set.

 The designs presented in {{algorithms}} assume that the stub resolver performing distribution of queries has varying degrees of contextual information.
 In general, more contextual information allows for finer-grained distribution of information between resolvers.